MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ﻿---
-title: Build applications with smart filters
+title: Build a library browser with contextual filters
 description: Step by step tutorial to design MAKES schema for custom data ms.topic: tutorial ms.date: 10/15/2020
 ---

-# Build a library application with smart filters
+# Build a library browser with contextual filters

 This tutorial is a continuation of the [Link publications with MAKES entities](tutorial-entity-linking.md) tutorial.

 This tutorial illustrates how to

-- Design a MAKES schema to enable smart filters for library publication entities.
+- Design a MAKES schema to enable contextual filters for library publication entities.
 - Build and deploy a custom index for those entities
 - Build a filterable publication list client application (as shown below) using MAKES APIs.